 The charismatic leader will inspire and motivate an average employee to improve his or her skills.
 His magnetic personalities appear to be burning in the plowing for great results and usually among the self-employed workers.
 Most of the time, employees feel that their concerns and opinions are under this national leadership, so they rejoice in their positions.

-It promotes a fun and improved work environment.
+5. It promotes fun and an improved work environment.

 By controlling them, charismatic leaders sometimes cannot clearly see the potential dangers within the organization.
 Also, the confidence they have in their skills makes them think that success will continue indefinitely.
 By not having other management staff with the same information, they may miss out on any threat to the financial well-being of their business.